isaacmeza/private_paternalism/README.md

 # Workflow

-We share all our work through github, and update the Overleaf project through Dropbox.
+We share all our work through GitHub, and update the Overleaf project through Dropbox.